humanoidsbv/team-awesome-ruben/README.md

 2.  **Setting up Team Awesome**

-    Clone this repository to a directory of your choosing using:
+    Clone this repository to a directory of your choosing:

     ```sh
     # Use terminal to install the application: